Site icon JohntheGo.com

 Christmas markets in Cologne’s Südstadt

 As I mentioned, a lot of Cologne’s Veedels (neighbourhoods) have their own markets and I think the Südstadt, being one of the coolest neighbourhoods, is definitely worth a visit.
+Here are three great markets to visit.

 Unique Christmas experiences in Cologne